Honda Pilot: Model year changes

 For the 2004 model year, Honda increased adjustability on second-row seats and added heated front seats and side mirrors to EX-L models.

 For 2005 model year, Honda added tire pressure monitoring, electronic stability control, revised steering, and upgraded the airbags.
 The front passenger airbag featured occupant-sensing deactivation.

 2008 Honda Pilot EX with mid-cycle refresh details.

 Honda revised the Pilot in October 2005 for the 2006 model year.
 Changes to the exterior included a new fascia with a different grille insert and halogen projector headlights, and tail lights with clear lenses.
 The EX trim level received redesigned wheels, and the original EX wheels were featured on the LX trim.
 For the first time, body colored door handles are introduced to the Pilot on the EX trim, and a powered moonroof is introduced to the Pilot on the EX-L trim.
 On the inside, side airbags were provided in the C pillar, the gauge cluster was updated and the center console featured chrome trim and redesigned storage compartments and cup holders.
 For the 2006 model year, Honda added Variable Cylinder Management to the two-wheel-drive models.
 This VCM tech proved to be problematic in some cases, which led to a class action lawsuit for Honda Motor Co.

 For the 2007 model year, Honda added Nimbus Gray Metallic, Dark Cherry Pearl, Aberdeen Green Metallic, and Formal Black as four new colors to all models.

 For the 2008 model year of the first generation Pilot added two new trims.
-The VP (Value Package) replaces the LX as base trim and SE (special edition) goes in between the EX and EX-L trim.
+The VP (Value Package) replaces the LX as base trim and SE (special edition) goes in between the EX and EX-L trim off the honda pilot.